 Personally I’m not really a passionate fan of these Mắc – Xinh – Tốt (Macintosh) assets, but professionally as a computer – graphics coder, I’ve always admired the prestigous 2D graphics tradition come with Apple’s products.
 Back to the retina display, on the left is a reduced – size screenshot of this blog taken on the iPad 3 (see full version here, it would take some times to load).

 2048 x 1536 is a huge resolution that does magic to the vector things, e.g: displaying fonts!
-Not only the screen is much sharper, even at first look, its color tone appears to be truer, and according to this source, the new iPad gamut covers 44% more into the sRGB color space compared to the previous iPad.
+Not only the screen is much sharper, even at first look, its color tone appears to be truer, and the new iPad gamut covers 44% more into the sRGB color space compared to the previous iPad.
 The second picture: funny capture of Walter Isaacson’s Steve Jobs autobiography put on – top the God of Wealth’s altar in our office 🙂 !

 ell, having played with this “irresistible” Kindle Touch for almost two weeks.
 The good thing is that I can now continue with my favorite readings on e – ink display like before.
 The even better thing is that there’s no more clumsy buttons, only “touches”.
 I’m trying to keep my habit of reserving 4 ~ 6 hours a week for reading, and reading only, no email, no web surf meanwhile, just to be a little bit calm, slow and undistracted.
 The device now is smaller and fits into my jacket’s pocket so that I can carry it anywhere, just like a small notebook.
 Image on the left: Kindle Touch, next to an iPad 2 to compare the form – factors.